marcelohpf/lp-testes/i3/README.md

 ```

-To change the background every X times, use the [wallpaper](wallpaper.sh).
+To change the background every X times, use the [wallpaper](wallpaper.sh) script.

 ```
 ~/.config/i3/wallpaper.sh X &